amthompson23/Wisconsin-Roadkill/README.md

 Figures contains the graphs and maps created using this data.

+Code.ipynb is the actual code I used for the analysis.

-The Documentation Folder contains my code and .shp files used to create the maps.
+The Assets Folder contains  .shp files used to create the maps.
 The .shp files were also obtained from the Wisconsin Department of Transportation.